Alphabetical Plant Listing

 Baneberry 'James Compton', Bugbane 'James Compton', Cimicifuga ramosa 'James Compton', Cimicifuga simplex 'James Compton', Cohosh 'James Compton', Actaea simplex 'James Compton', James Compton Snakeroot

-Fabulous at adding architectural height and late summer blooms to a shaded border, award-winning Actaea simplex 'James Compton' (Baneberry) is a striking, compact, bronze-leaved bugbane variety.
+Fabulous at adding architectural height and late summer blooms to a shaded border, award-winning Actaea simplex ‘James Compton’ (Baneberry) is a striking, compact, bronze-leaved bugbane variety.
 Opening from pink buds in late summer to early fall, attractive, purple stemmed fluffy spires, packed with deliciously fragrant white flowers with a pink tinge, gracefully bob and sway in the breeze.
-They rise elegantly above a bronze, almost black, lacy foliage which provides excellent texture and color to the landscape throughout the growing season.
+They rise elegantly above a bronze, almost black, lacy foliage, which provides excellent texture and color to the landscape throughout the growing season.
 Spectacular with golden Japanese Forest Grass (Hakonechloa Macra).

 • Won the prestigious Award of Garden Merit of the Royal Horticultural Society

 • Typically growing up to 3 ft. tall (90 cm) and 2 ft. wide (60 cm), this Baneberry thrives in average, medium moisture, well-drained soils in part shade to full shade.
-Moist, moderately fertile soil, enriched with organic matter is preferred.
-Don't let the soil dry out or the foliage will suffer.
+Moist, moderately fertile soil enriched with organic matter is preferred.
+Don’t let the soil dry out, or the foliage will suffer.
 Provide a sheltered location from strong winds.
 The flower spires tend to bend toward bright light when grown in substantial shade.

 • Trouble-free and easy to care for, Baneberry is a welcomed addition to beds, borders, woodlands, cottage gardens, and naturalized areas.

-• Attracts birds and butterflies and deer ignore it!
+• Attracts birds and butterflies, and deer ignore it!

 • Cut back after flowering or fruiting.
-Propagate by seed sown in pots in a cold frame in fall or by division in early spring.
+Propagate by seed sown in pots in a cold frame in the fall or by division in early spring.

-• Actaea simplex is native to Kamchatka, Sakhalin and Siberian regions of Russia, western China, Manchuria, Mongolia, Korea, and Japan.
+• Actaea simplex is native to Kamchatka, Sakhalin, and Siberian regions of Russia, western China, Manchuria, Mongolia, Korea, and Japan.

 Requirements